AdobeDocs/experience-manager-64.de-DE/help/forms/using/admin-help/search-user-or-group.md

 ---
-title: Einen Benutzer bzw. eine Gruppe suchen
+title: Suche nach einem Benutzer oder einer Gruppe
 seo-title: Search for a user or group
-description: Erfahren Sie, wie Sie nach einem Benutzer oder einer Gruppe mit den User Management-Einstellungen in Administration Console suchen.
+description: Erfahren Sie, wie Sie mithilfe der User Management-Einstellungen in Administration Console nach einem Benutzer oder einer Gruppe suchen.
 seo-description: Learn how to search for a user or group using the User Management settings in the administration console.
 uuid: 8d85e1af-9977-489d-9969-c4d2661b38c3
 contentOwner: admin